The danger of leaving a dog alone in a car

 … you could be putting your four-legged family member in serious jeopardy.

 Whatever the temperature outside, parked cars heat up quickly in the sun.
-Their metal frames work like a solar collector to raise the temperature and turn the interior into a giant oven.
+Their metal frames work like solar collectors to raise the temperature and turn the interior into a giant oven.

-Even when you think it's cool enough outside, don't leave your dog alone in an enclosed car.
+Even when you think it’s cool enough outside, don’t leave your dog alone in an enclosed car.
 A parked car in the shade also can get very hot very quickly.
-And leaving a window open a crack doesn't help.
+Leaving a window open a crack doesn’t help.

-According to research from San Francisco State University, when the outside air temperature is a mild 70 degrees, within 10 minutes the temperature inside a parked car will rise to 89 degrees.
-After 40 minutes, it shoots up to 108 degrees and it's likely the dog will die of heat stroke.
+According to research from San Francisco State University1, when the outside air temperature is a mild 70 degrees, the temperature inside a parked car will rise to 89 degrees in about 10 minutes.
+After 40 minutes, it shoots up to 108 degrees and it’s likely the dog will die of heat stroke.

-When it's 90 degrees out, just 10 minutes in a car can be fatal to a dog.
+When it’s 90 degrees out, just 10 minutes inside a car can be fatal to a dog.